|30 June 2011

 For more information, or to find out about EarthCache sites in your area, contact:

-Senior Director, GSA Education & Outreach
+Director, GSA Education & Outreach

 The Geological Society of America, founded in 1888, is a scientific society with more than 24,000 members from academia, government, and industry in more than 97 countries.
 Through its meetings, publications, and programs, GSA enhances the professional growth of its members and promotes the geosciences in the service of humankind.
 Headquartered in Boulder, Colorado, GSA encourages cooperative research among earth, life, planetary, and social scientists, fosters public dialogue on geoscience issues, and supports all levels of earth science education.